 People sometimes think that making a claim is a relatively straightforward process and they don’t need to seek legal advice.
 But that is a huge risk.
 You only get one chance to obtain compensation and if you don’t get it right, you won’t receive everything you’re entitled to.

-Insurance companies and insurance investigators are experienced professional litigators and know how to defend claims.
-They know what to look for from the beginning and the questions to ask that will help them put holes in your claim and reduce the amount of compensation they have to pay you.
-You need to understand how the system works and know what the CTP insurer you’re dealing with will do to ensure that they have the upper hand when it comes to your claim.
+Insurance companies and insurance investigators are experienced professional litigators who know how to defend and reduce compensation claims.
+They know what to look for from the beginning and the questions to ask that will help them put holes in your claim and reduce the amount of compensation they need to pay you.
+You need to understand how the system works and know what the CTP insurer you’re dealing with will do to ensure they have the upper hand when it comes to reducing your claim.

-We have outlined the six most important things you need to know when making a claim for compensation under the Motor Accidents Injuries Act: –
+Six most important things you need to know when making a claim for compensation under the Motor Accidents Injuries Act:

-To claim compensation for injuries sustained in the motor vehicle accident, you need to complete an Application for Personal Injury Benefits form.
+To claim compensation for injuries sustained in a motor vehicle accident, start by completing an Application for Personal Injury Benefits form.
 You will find the form on the State Insurance Regulatory Insurance (SIRA) website at www.sira.nsw.gov.au

-You should complete the Application for Personal Injury Benefits Form within 28 days from the motor vehicle accident.
-After it’s been received, the insurer will then have to immediately start paying your weekly wage and medical expenses immediately.
-You can complete the application within three months from the date of the motor vehicle accident; however, weekly payments and medical expenses will only commence from the date you submit the form.
+You should complete the Application for Personal Injury Benefits form within 28 days of your motor vehicle accident.
+After it’s been received, the insurer will then have to immediately start paying your weekly wage and medical expenses.
+You can complete your application within three months of the motor vehicle accident, but the payments will only start from the date you submit the form.